Mixing & Mastering Engineer

 The noughties and now

-Without getting too woo woo, I think if something is meant be, it’s meant to be.
+Without getting too woo woo, I think if something is meant be, it’ll happen.

 Through a set of circumstances and meeting new people, it became possible for me to move near to London, and go to the SAE Institute and gain an audio engineering diploma.
 I was 34 years old.

-After working in the motor trade since I was 16 years old, I’d become bored with it and totally distracted by my audio hobby.
-So I started to dream, if only I could change career.
+After working in the motor trade from the age of 16, I’d become bored with it and totally distracted by my audio hobby.
+So I started to dream, could I change career?
+Had I left it too late?